 Posts Tagged ‘flood’

-Global climate models project a best estimate of a further two to four degree (Celsius) increase in the mean temperature of the Earth by the end of this century.
+Climate Change: A Look into the Future: Global climate models project a best estimate of a further two to four degree (Celsius) increase in the mean temperature of the Earth by the end of this century.
 Although this may seem insignificant on an intuitive level, the resulting impacts are of significant concern.
 Sea-level rise is the most significant threat for coastal areas as a result of melting glaciers.
 Apart from this threat, changing weather patterns will result in drought and inland flood threats for some areas.
-As a general principle of climate change, changes to the mean of meteorological extreme value distributions can be expected but an increase in tail thickness (or variability) is of greater concern.
-The day-to-day variability that we see today will likely expand.